HACK3R-CRYPTO/property-tycoon-mantle/contracts/README.md

 PropertyNFT: ERC721 NFT contract.
 Players mint property NFTs by spending TYCOON tokens.
 Each property is a unique NFT.
 Properties can be linked to RWA contracts.

 YieldDistributor: Distributes yield to property owners.
 Calculates yield based on property value and yield rate.
+If property is linked to RWA, uses RWA value and yield rate for calculation.
 Handles single and batch yield claims.
 Distributes TYCOON tokens as rewards.

 Marketplace: Property trading marketplace.
 Players list properties for sale.
 Other players buy properties.
 Prices set in TYCOON tokens.
 Handles property transfers.